4 years full-time (plus optional placement year)

 In your final year, you'll choose option modules which will allow you to specialise according to your interests, and you'll work on a much larger and more ambitious final-year individual project.
 The project will give you invaluable skills for your future career.

 Year 1 provides you with a grounding in electronic principles, circuits, components and devices.
-There's a strong emphasis on mathematics and computing, including learning the C and Python programming languages.
+There's a strong emphasis on mathematics and computing, including learning the C programming language.
 You'll also develop your practical skills, designing and building complete products as part of laboratories and group projects.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In Year 2 you'll learn to analyse and design hardware and software systems.
 You'll study material including data structures, algorithms, electromagnetism and Java programming.
 An advanced construction project gives you the opportunity to apply your skills of design, engineering, problem-solving and project-management.

 In Year 3 you'll study a range of advanced core and option modules.
 You can focus on your interests, or investigate a new aspect of electronic engineering.
 Throughout the year you'll work on a major project, using the knowledge and skills you've developed to research and design a solution to an engineering challenge.

 Your core modules will cover topics such as:

 The Software Engineering Project will provide you with a real-life application of your skills, within the context of a small business environment.
 You'll develop a large piece of software engineering as a group, and will work through design, implementation and testing methods for the project.
 Each of your team will manage a major role within the company, such as programming, finance, marketing, testing, as well as doing the actual programming.